IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

   - argocd.cluster: openshift ## The type of the cluster that Argo CD runs on, valid values: kubernetes, openshift.
   - argocd.allowLocalDeploy: true ## Allow applications to be deployed on the same cluster where Argo CD runs.
   - rookceph.enabled: true ## Specify whether or not to install Rook Ceph as storage used by CP4WAIOps.
-  - cp4waiops.enabled: true
-  - cp4waiops.version: "3.3"
+  - cp4waiops.version: v3.3
   - cp4waiops.dockerUsername: cp
   - cp4waiops.dockerPassword: REPLACE_IT
+  - cp4waiops.aiManager.enabled: true
   - cp4waiops.aiManager.namespace: cp4waiops
   - cp4waiops.aiManager.instanceName: aiops-installation
   - cp4waiops.eventManager.enabled: true